NOAA-GFDL/GFDL_atmos_cubed_sphere/docs/ideal_doc/README.md

 Some notes on ideal setup:

 The idealized option runs FV3 in a doubly-periodic domain.
 The environmental setup is done through the test_case_nml namelist.
-There are a number of test_case options for the 'solo' code that may or may not work with the UFS-FV3.
-Here, test_case=60 is set up as a generic case that can set up several different hard-coded thermal and wind profile soundings (or read a provided sounding file) and do some simple initialization like a thermal bubble.
+There are many hard-coded test cases in test_case.F90 that are only intended to work in FV3 SOLO, but here we provide the ability for the user to choose their idealized set up at run time.
+Options include several different hard-coded thermal and wind profile soundings along with the ability to read in a provided sounding file.
+Users can also add initial thermal bubbles at their chosen locations and intensities.

-All cases require sfc_data.nc and oro_data.nc even if surface/PBL physics are not utilized.
+Use of this capability require sfc_data.nc and oro_data.nc even if surface/PBL physics are not utilized.
 The grids in these files must be at least 1 grid point larger, in both x & y directions, than npx & npy.
 A configurable python script (create_ideal_sfc_oro_input.py) is provided here to generate idealized versions of these files.

-See tools/test_cases.F90 in the atmos_cubed_sphere directory for test case initialization routines
+See driver/UFS/fv_ideal.F90 in the atmos_cubed_sphere directory for code specifics.

 Example namelist settings:

   &test_case_nml
-      test_case = 60 !
-Only case we can guarantee will work
       bubble_type = 3
 	!
 0 (default) : no bubble ; 1 : single bubble in domain center ; 2 : Line of N-S bubbles on left side of domain to initialize a squall line ; 3 : User-entered x,y locations of n_nun bubble centers
       n_bub = 3